 Simply put, the more you offer, the more you will sell.
 This is true for any business, wholesale or retail, online or brick and mortar.
 If you only sell one type of item, you should sell several varieties of it.
 For example, if you sell soap, sell many different kinds of soap.
 Sell one for women, one for men, one for pets, etc. Package your soaps in gift baskets, sell tiny packages of your soap for travelers.
 But even better, try to sell many different kinds of products.
 If someone likes what you have to offer, they will probably buy several items from you.
 People like variety.
 They also like convenience.
 If they can get all of their shopping done without too much trouble (meaning at your booth, from your catalog, on your website, or however else you sell your products) they will buy from you.
 I have had customers who liked my products, buy one of each item that I offered in the scent that they liked.

 When it comes to cosmetic products, packaging is key if your products will be sold to end users.
 No matter how wonderful your products are, the first thing that new customers will notice about your products is your packaging.
 Packaging doesn't have to be expensive, just creative.
-For some creative ideas for packaging your products, read the articles Packaging with Pressed Flowers, Easy, Elegant Soap Packaging, and Packing with Seashells.
-Also be sure to visit our Make Your Own Labels section for unique labels that can help your products stand out from the crowd.
+For some creative ideas for packaging your products, read the article Easy, Elegant Soap Packaging, Also be sure to visit our Make Your Own Labels section for unique labels that can help your products stand out from the crowd.

 Offer your products in several price ranges.
 Some people will have only $1 to spend.
 Others will have more.
 Try to package your products so that you can offer something to everyone.
 For instance, if you sell bath salts, consider packaging them in a sampler size, a regular size and a large size.
 If you sell lotions, offer them in a purse size (2 oz or 4 oz) and one or more larger sizes for the bathroom.

 Getting Customers Involved